zoby35/backstage-plugins/site/docs/plugins/vcf-automation/frontend/configure.md

 ## Configuration

 Add the following to your `app-config.yaml`:

+Single Instance:
 ```yaml
 vcfAutomation:
   baseUrl: http://your-vcf-automation-service